ValenciaW9/react-hooks-react-router-intro-v6/README.md

 ## Learning Goals

-- Understand how client-side routing works and how it differs from server-side routing
+- Explain how client-side routing works and how it differs from server-side routing.
-- Use the Location and History API in JavaScript
+- Use the Location and History APIs in JavaScript.

 ## Introduction